 Amateur Radio began in the early 1900's using the technology of the day: Morse Code and "spark" radio transmitters.
 Operators would exchange non-commercial radio messages very similar to the wire-line telegrams of the day, which were sent across the continent by Morse.

-The ARR The FCC license supports innovations in radio L (aka "The National Association for Amateur Radio") is the major US organization supporting Amateur Radio.
+The ARRL (aka "The National Association for Amateur Radio") is the major US organization supporting Amateur Radio.
 It was formed in 1914 specifically to support the passing of messages.
 Over time, radio connections supported more and more unstructured conversations between operators.
 While general conversations ("ragchews") are common today, there is still a hardy subset of ham operators who pass non-commercial messages.

 As technology developed in the 1920's, hams added voice communications to their repertoire.
 In the 1940's the new radioteletype mode became possible.
 At first, this required large and troublesome electromechanical typewriters, but as personal computing technology came in in the 1970s, the big machines went away in favor of computer keyboards and displays.